-Like the wonderful mess than is our life, businesses have their upsown and downs, too.
+Like the wonderful mess that is our life, businesses have their ups and downs, too.
 Businesses and the economy undergo several phases as they go along.
 These phases are, commonly referred to as, the “business cycle”.
 And as investors, it is important to understand what these stages are to help guide your investment decisions.

 There are four major phases in a business cycle.
 The economic phases have huge implications for business valuation, economic factors and company market prices.
 As the business cycle moves through its phases, it is essential for investors to re-assess their current portfolio (a term for a collection or group of investments) in order to take advantage of the opportunities brought about by the next phase.

 How do you do that?
 Simple.
 By investing in sectors that are performing well and avoiding those that don’t.

 Alright, so imagine you just got off a nasty breakup with someone you’ve been with for the longest time.
 It’s painful, right?
 But then, it finally occurs to you that sticks and stones won’t break your bones.
 Alas!
 It’s at that moment that you start to move on.